Terry R Robb, born in Dagenham, Essex (Parsloes Avenue near Martins Corner) in 1947

 I thought that every one had the same procedure of hanging the key through the letter box, so most kids when they got home would put their hand through the letter box to get the key and let themselves in.

 It would also happen that when Mum shouted Ferguson or Provident, then it was time to hide behind the settee, because most of the time she could not pay the man who called every week for his payment, usually for furniture or clothing or whatever.
 This was normal for most on the Dagenham Council estate in the 50s.
 Money was short and times were hard for most people.

 You don't get it now but it was common for around once a week a neighbour would knock on the door and ask to borrow a cup of sugar or tea, milk whatever and give it back when they bought some more.
 Or it could be us knocking on their door to to borrow a cup os something.
 Money was tight and the shops were not open all the time like they are now.

 I used to build model Planes as a kid, they were made from a kit with balsa wood and tissue.
 You could get Jetex Motors or they could be rubber band powered.
 The kits were made by Keil Kraft.
 Later I started to do Control line and then we would do combat, where you would have a streamer on your tail and the idea was to cut your opponents tail with your propeller.
 This was really good fun.

 I do like Chinese food and My favourite Chinese is Chans, in High Road North, Manor Park.
-E6 and Cafe de China in Canterbury is good.
+E6 and Café de China also Chopsticks in Canterbury is good.

-Hobbies, is Obviously Shooting, Fishing, Boating, Motorcycling, Photography, Model Engineering, and more but don't have the time for most as I would like.
+Hobbies, is Obviously Shooting, Fishing, Boating, Motorcycling, Photography, Drone Photography, Model Engineering, and more but don't have the time for most as I would like.